shawlu95/JavaBasics/gradle.md

 * support groovy and java
 * plugin: share reusable code across builds and projects
 * Ant target maps to gradle tasks
+* exclude a task with `-x` argument
+  - dependent tasks are also excluded "smart exclusion"
 ```bash
 -- examine avaiable tasks
 gradle -q tasks --all